Cottonwood-Technology/ValidX/docs/usage.rst

 Cloning Validators
 ------------------

-There is another common task to create a new validator, based on existent one with slightly different parameters.
+Another common task is to create a new validator, based on existent one with slightly different parameters.
 You can use cloning for such purpose.